rene78/BitcoinMythBusters/README.md

 **Rebuttal**
 ```
-Bitcoin is working flawlessly almost since its inception in 2009.
+Bitcoin has been working flawlessly almost since its inception in 2009.
 What is getting hacked are crypto exchanges and other centralized entities.
 It is similar to stating that the US-Dollar is a bad currency because banks get robbed.
 ```
 <details>

   <summary>Detailed rebuttal</summary>

-  Bitcoin is by far the most secure network system due to its decentralized nature and the countless specialized computers around the world that ensure the system cannot be tampered with.
+  Bitcoin is by far the most secure network system due to its decentralized nature and the countless specialized computers around the world, which ensure that the system cannot be tampered with.

   To take full advantage of the security one should make sure to self custody his/her coins.